The 4 Top Health and Safety Best Practices for Field Service Organisations

-During the risk assessment, your workers can highlight potential hazards, which will immediately alert your back office team.
-The team can then work with your technician to eliminate the risk and safely get the job back on track.
-As such, your employees can rest assured that they won’t sustain an injury on the job and will also be able to complete all jobs without any obstacles.
+Consequently, employees can rest assured that they won’t sustain an injury on the job and will be able to complete all jobs without any obstacles.

-Data from the Department for Transport indicates that there were 131,220 road casualties of varying severity during the year June 2019 to June 2020.
-Unfortunately, the risk of an accident only increases the longer your technicians have to spend on the road.
+Data from the Department for Transport shows that there were 137,013 road casualties of varying severity during the year June 2021 to June 2022.
+For your road technicians, the risk of an accident increases, the longer they have to spend on the road.